entertainmenttechnology/Shouval_MTEC_1201_D_30_Shouval_FA25/assignments/week_1.md

-## Due before class on Friday, 9/5
+## Due before class on Wednesday, 9/3

 ### **Getting Situated**
 * **Join our class Discord server** (check your City Tech email for the invite link.
 If you did not receive it, email me at OFER.SHOUVAL11@citytech.cuny.edu)